Start Annotation

 • Choose few-shot when you already have representative examples, need strict output formats, or want higher initial accuracy in pre-labels.

-Final checklist For LLM Pre-Annotation For Text Annotation Projects
+Final checklist for LLM Pre-Annotation for Text Annotation Projects

 1. Define a single-page label spec and example library.